4. Lists and attributes#

 ## [1] "spam" "sausage" "celery"

 we got a nicely formatted table-like display.
-Non-special attributes are still printed in a standard way.
+Non-special attributes are still printed in the standard way:

 ## spam sausage celery